sethivansh6/Benchmarking-time-series-foundation-models-for-PV-forecasting/README.md

 | Chronos (LoRA) | TSFM (fine-tuned) | 0.260 |
 | Chronos | TSFM (zero-shot) | 0.270 |
 | Moirai | TSFM (zero-shot) | 0.380 |

+Feature-engineered baselines (LightGBM/MLP) significantly outperform all zero-shot TSFMs in this setting, largely because they receive measured irradiance and solar geometry as direct inputs while TSFMs operate univariate (power history only).
+TabPFN bridges the gap by taking the same weather features as the baselines without any training (nRMSE 0.104 vs 0.040).
+Among pure TSFMs, TimesFM performs best (0.208).
+LoRA fine-tuning of Chronos yields a modest 3.6% nRMSE improvement over its zero-shot baseline (0.270 → 0.260) in 5 epochs on CPU.
+Moirai underperforms the other TSFMs and also produces non-zero nighttime predictions, motivating the daytime-only evaluation metric.

 ---